Logo Voyage

 Understand

-[edit]Carraig Fhearghais means "The rock of Fergus" - Fergus the Great (430-501 AD) was King of Dál Riata and it's said his ship hit a rock here.
-It became a substantial walled town in the Norman period, acquiring the fine castle which today is the main reason to visit.
+Carraig Fhearghais means "The rock of Fergus" - Fergus the Great (430-501 AD) was King of Dál Riata and it's said his ship hit a rock here.
+It became a substantial walled town in the Norman period, acquiring its fine castle.
 It long pre-dates Belfast, which only outgrew it in the 18th and 19th centuries as metal-bashing industries developed, and ships needed deeper harbours.
 Until then, Carrickfergus was the place you had to capture to land your troops in Ulster, and the English, Scots and Irish took turns doing so.
 King William of Orange landed here to campaign against James II / VII, and in 1760 the town was even seized for a few days by French privateers.

 Get in